ShiniGandhi/JellyTheme/README.md

 ## Installation Instuctions - Basic
 #### NOTE - BEFORE INSTALLING
 Any `@import` line that you add to your CSS **must** be at the very top of your custom CSS. otherwise the file will not be imported.

+#### Theme Versions
+Since this is my personal theme, it might change however I see fit.
+If you don't want these changes to affect you, please use the CSS files in the `static` directory, rather than `latest`.</br> All fixes will be applied to both, but changes to how the interface looks will only be made to the files under `latest`.

 ### Required
 Put these at the top of your custom CSS:
 ```